 The project site is not located within the Puerto Rico Coastal Management Zone.
-The closest coastal zone area is located 78,869 ft (15 mi) from the project site.
+The closest coastal zone area is located 56,551 feet (11 miles) from the project site.
 No further evaluation is required.
+The project is in compliance with the Coastal Zone Management Act.

-Contamination and Toxics Substances Partner Worksheet, Radon Memorandum, and Map
+Contamination and Toxics Substances Partner Worksheet, Radon Agency Correspondence, and Map